An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Results

-Here, $T_e^{(k)}(0)$ denotes the $k$th largest peak in $T_e$ at peak time, and $T_e^{(k)}(-12)$ is the NINO3 index 12 months earlier for that peak.
-The operator $\Delta_m$ records negative increments in $T_e$, i.e., $\Delta_mT_e^{(k)}(j) = {\rm{min}}(T_e^{(k)}(j+1)-T_e^{(k)}(j) ,0)$.
-We show in Figure~\ref{fig:mu} the monotonicity measure $\mu_k$ for the 100 largest El Niños recorded in a time series obtained by integrating the recharge oscillator model (\ref{eq:Te0})--(\ref{eq:hw0}) for 1,000,000 months for the three noise models.
-For this purpose, El Niño events are defined as those peaks that are at least 12 months apart and have a duration of at least 4 months.
-It is seen that for the OU noise model, the 50 largest El Niño events have many more decreasing increments than for the CAM and CON models.
-We remark that the small sample size of the observations makes any statistical tests based on this measure hard, but the qualitative picture emerging from Figure~\ref{fig:NOAA_prepeak} is compelling.

 Recall that, contrary to the OU and the CAM noise model, the CON noise model involves an asymmetric response of the SST with $\gamma_1\neq \gamma_2$.
-An obvious question is, if the observed behaviour depicted in Figures~\ref{fig:numb_WWB}(c) and \ref{fig:mu}(c) is due to this asymmetric response rather than to the proposed conditional CAM noise model.
-To clarify this, we show in Figure~\ref{fig:CON_sym} the monotonicity measure and the empirical histogram of the number of large noise amplitude events occurring during warm events for a conditional noise with a symmetric response (and adjusted noise amplitudes $\nu_0$ to match the observed power spectrum as well as the implied variance and skewness of $T_e$).
-It is clearly seen that the conditional noise model with a symmetric response also exhibits the characteristic behaviour observed for real WWBs.
-The asymmetric response is required, however, to allow for a better approximation of the empirical histogram of the temperature (cf. Figure~\ref{fig:HistoTeComp} (c)); a symmetric response leads to a histogram shifted to smaller temperatures (not shown).
+An obvious question is, if the observed behaviour depicted in Figure~\ref{fig:numb_WWB}c is due to this asymmetric response rather than to the proposed conditional CAM noise model.
+To clarify this, we show in Figure~\ref{fig:CON_sym} the empirical histogram of the number of large noise amplitude events occurring during warm events for a conditional noise with a symmetric response (and adjusted noise amplitudes $\nu_0$ to match the observed power spectrum as well as the implied variance and skewness of $T_e$).
+It is clearly seen that the conditional noise model with a symmetric thermocline/SST response also exhibits the characteristic behaviour observed for real WWBs.
+The asymmetric response is still required, however, to allow for a better approximation of the empirical histogram of the temperature (cf. Figure~\ref{fig:HistoTeComp}c); a symmetric response leads to a histogram shifted to smaller temperatures (not shown).